 Report the incident to the W&M Police Department (757-221-4596) and the Risk Management Office (757-221-2742).

-The College insures all the property it owns, on and off campus.
+The university insures all the property it owns, on and off campus.
 Under certain circumstances it also insures property which departments rent, lease or borrow.
 Property coverage is worldwide and is based on the actual replacement or repair cost.
 There is a $10,000 deductible per claim.

 Is it necessary to purchase the exact same item (model) as was damaged/stolen?

 If it is at all possible to replace the stolen/damaged item with the same brand and model that was lost, you should do so.
-The State reimburses the College for replacement with the same model or nearest equivalent.
+The State reimburses the university for replacement with the same model or nearest equivalent.
 In some cases it isn't possible to replace the item with the exact model due to discontinuation of some items.
 In those cases, you would need to find the nearest equivalent to the lost or damaged item(s).
 If you do this you must provide the specifications for the original item and the specifications for the replacement of the like item.
-If you do choose to upgrade the item, instead of purchasing the same item or nearest equivalent, the Division of Risk Management will reimburse the College for the cost of the item minus any cost for upgrading the item.
+If you do choose to upgrade the item, instead of purchasing the same item or nearest equivalent, the Division of Risk Management will reimburse the university for the cost of the item minus any cost for upgrading the item.

-No, the College's insurance does not reimburse for personal property of others (this includes faculty, staff, students, contractors and visitors' personal property).
+No, university insurance does not reimburse for personal property of others (this includes faculty, staff, students, contractors and visitors' personal property).
 Coverage for personal property can usually be found under an individual's homeowner's policy.
 Students living on campus should purchase their own renter's insurance if not covered under their parents' homeowners' policy.